joakim/tent-link/README.md

 # Link

-A simple Tent post type for sharing/referencing a URL, typically to a web page. **(This is a WIP.)**
+A simple Tent post type for sharing/referencing a URL, typically to a web page. **(This is very much a WIP, and only a suggestion.)**

 Posts of other types may reference `link` posts for use in a particular context.